dericknganyu/qr_codes/README.md

 # qr_codes
-Generate Dynamic QR Codes for an event.
+Pseudo Dynamic QR Codes: Database for destination of Static QR Codes for an event.

+Static QR Codes are generated, and this serves as a database for the destination of the codes.

+The codes are thus pseudodynamic, because this database can be edited even after the codes have been shared